markusressel/esphome-deployment/README.md

 2. Clone this repository as a git submodule next to your ESPHome configurations
     * e.g. `git submodule add https://github.com/markusressel/esphome-deployment`
 3. Ensure your configurations utilize the reproducible build options as shown above
-    * e.g. via packages for both ESPHome and ESP32 devices contanining the options above
+    * e.g. via packages for both ESPHome and ESP32 devices containing the options above
-4. Use the CLI tool to compile and upload your configurations (see below)
+4. Use `poetry` (or any other method of your choice) to run esphome-deployment (see below)

 ### Install Dependencies